How to Prepare for GMAT

 It’s critical to be able to determine which sentences give evidence or context and which sentences present the conclusion in order to successfully evaluate a passage provided in a GMAT CR question.
 Try to imagine the opposite of the given argument in your brain when answering strengthening/weakening questions.
 This will aid you in comprehending the relevance of an argument, and you may find the appropriate solution by examining the consequences if the contrary were to be true.

-For comprehensive counselling and to enroll for the iQuanta GMAT Course, visit the link below.
+For comprehensive counseling and to enroll for the iQuanta GMAT Course, visit the link below.

 For 24*7 doubt solving and free practice question, join iQuanta’s GMAT Preparation Facebook group.